 - Murder Is the Best Solution: When Yuffie is fighting her father, Cloud suggests she think outside the box and take advantage of the fact that she should know her father's weaknesses better than anybody.
 She then invokes this trope and pours some poison on him.Yuffie: Clever, right?
 I knew my dad would be weak to murder.

-- Mythology Gag: There's a really subtle gag about the first Kingdom Hearts game in #356, when Cloud briefly mistakes Rikku for Yuffie.
+- Mythology Gag: There's a really subtle gag about Kingdom Hearts I in #356, when Cloud briefly mistakes Rikku for Yuffie.
 In the original plans for Traverse Town in that game, it was going to be Rikku helping Cloud there, not Yuffie as in the final version.

 - Narcissist: Cloud.
 He keeps mentioning how handsome he is, sometimes pauses to admire himself in a hand mirror, and he once referred to his mirror-image hallucination as a "handsome devil" though he defies Self Cest.

 - Never My Fault: When it's revealed that the plan to drop Sector Seven was mostly a failure, President Shinra blames Reeve for coming up with it.